mcnowinski/PipeLite/README.md

     on all the files in the directory.

     Inputs:
-    folder (str): The folder containing the files to be processed.
+        -folder (str): The folder containing the files to be processed.
 (Default: outpath from setup.py)
         Note: Only HDR images will be processed by the pipeline

     Outputs:
         Saves HPX and WCS files in the outpath.
 """
 ```
 ```